A diagrammatic approach to variational quantum ansatz construction: Variational quantum eigensolvers

 A full VQE protocol must also concern itself with optimizing the minimization procedure, especially to prevent being stuck in local minima or barren plateaus~\cite{McClean18}.
 One should further take care to make the resulting quantum circuit as hardware efficient~\cite{Kandala17,Sagastizabal19} as possible.
 Hardware-efficiency is an active field of research and dependent upon the physical implementation of the quantum computer, and recent work has gone into optimizing the minimization procedure of a VQE~\cite{Guerreschi17,Romero18}, including the choice of cost function to minimize (e.g. to target excited states~\cite{higgott2018variational,endo2018variational}).
 In this work, we focus instead on studying the variational ansatzes themselves.
 We first focus on constructing `geometrically efficient' variational ansatzes.
 Then we tailor these to target specific Hamiltonians based on a perturbative approach.
 This generic approach is in complement with previous work on ansatz design targeting specific (classically hard) problems of interest in e.g. optimization~\cite{Farhi14} and quantum chemistry~\cite{Mcclean16}.

-As a working definition of `fundamentally digital' quantum ansatzes, we will use the following conditions (similar to those stated in~\cite{McClean18,Guerreschi17,Romero18,Nakanishi19}): \begin{dfn} A variational ansatz $(U,|\vec{0}\>)$ is a \textbf{product ansatz} if it is a product of units $U_i$,
+To pin down a working definition of `fundamentally digital' quantum ansatzes, we will use the following conditions (similar to those stated in~\cite{McClean18,Guerreschi17,Romero18,Nakanishi19}): \begin{dfn} A variational ansatz $(U,|\vec{0}\>)$ is a \textbf{product ansatz} if it is a product of units $U_i$,

 where each $U_i$ has a generator $T_i$: